tamler/searxng-mcp-ts/README.md

       "alwaysAllow": []
     }
     // OR if installed globally:
-    // "searxng-mcp-ts": {
+    // "searxng": {
+    //   "description": "Search aggregator that queries multiple search engines and returns combined results",
-    //   "command": "searxng-mcp-ts", // Use the command name
+    //   "command": "searxng-mcp-ts", // Use the package name as command
     //   "env": {
     //     "SEARXNG_URL": "https://your-searxng-instance.com" // <-- Update this URL
     //   },